-Early in her career, Dawn taught K-12 music in a rural public school and started an integrated arts music program for students with emotional and behavioral disabilities at the statewide Baird School, part of the Howard Center for Human Services (now HowardCenter).
+Education has always been a key part of Dawn's story.
+Parents and teachers fostered her early love of learning.
+As a child, she taught overflow students for her piano teacher.
+Upon moving to Vermont, Dawn taught K-8 music in a rural public school and started an integrated arts music program for students with emotional and behavioral disabilities at the Baird School, part of the Howard Center for Human Services.
 Her work today as President of DME integrates an education sensibility as the firm cultivates sustainability in clients by building capacity and capability.

-Dawn holds a Masters degree from Harvard Graduate School of Education in Administration, Planning, and Social Policy, with leadership and economics education at Harvard’s John F. Kennedy School of Government.
+Dawn holds a Masters degree from Harvard Graduate School of Education in Administration, Planning, and Social Policy, with leadership and economics study at Harvard’s John F. Kennedy School of Government.
 Her English Bachelor of Arts degree from Yale University focused on theatre and poetry.

 Dawn catalyzed new opportunities for the field by advising an Aspen Institute think tank in vision work on a The Center for Music National Service.
 She also helped select the first national teaching artist awards which continue to be hosted by California's Montalvo Art Center in Silicon Valley.called MusicanCorps now offered by

 In clay, she studied with Hunt Prothro and has affiliated with various collaboratives such as Vermont Clay Studio, The Clay Studio at Absolam Jones Center in Delaware, and Glen Echo Pottery in Maryland.
-She currently associates with Burlington City Arts Clay Studio and is an alumna of the S.P.A.C.E. artist collaborative in Vermont.
+Dawn associates with Burlington City Arts Clay Studio and is an alumna of the S.P.A.C.E. artist collaborative in Vermont.